 The New York Conference voted in 1996 to be an Open and Affirming Conference within the United Church of Christ.
 Open and Affirming (ONA) “is the United Church of Christ's (UCC) designation for congregations, campus ministries, and other bodies in the UCC which make a public covenant of welcome into their full life and ministry to persons of all sexual orientations, gender identities, and gender expressions (http://ucccoalition.org/ona).

 The UCC has been a pioneering witness for human rights for LGBTQIA communities, passing a resolution to be an Open and Affirming denomination in 1985.
-This was followed by resolutions affirming equality for Transgendered Persons in 2003 and Marriage Equality (Same-Sex Marriage) in 2005.
+This was followed by resolutions affirming equality for Transgendered Persons in 2003 and Marriage Equality (Same-Gender Marriage) in 2005.

 The New York Conference has also been at the forefront of LGBTQIA rights in New York, actively participating in the struggle and successful passage of Marriage Equality in New York State in 2011.
 In addition, our congregations have been a longtime presence in Pride Marches and rallies in New York City, Syracuse, Buffalo, and Rochester and have been a major sponsor of the LGBTQIA Pride Booth for several years at the New York State Fair at the NY State Fairgrounds.
 The New York Conference has also sponsored summits and trainings on LGBTQIA issues facing our congregations, including an on-line course offered by the New York School in Pastoral Care for Transgendered Persons.

 Neither all congregations and ministry settings within the UCC are ONA, nor are they required to be.
-However, The Conference has over seventy ONA congregations.
+However, our Conference has over seventy ONA congregations.
 To find one near you, look for an “Open and Affirming” designation after selecting a church using the Find a Church option at the top of this page or click here for a complete list of ONA congregations.

 Open and Affirming Consultants